documaster/documaster-api/v1/endpoints.md

 - `query` (optional)
   - specifies a free-text query
+  - any special characters would usually be escaped in the free-text query with the exception of quotes (") which allow you to perform "phrase searches"
 - `queryAttributes` (optional)
   - specifies the attributes (own or related) on which to execute the free-text search query
+  - allowed query attributes are text-based ones such as `title`, `description`, `text`, `fileName`, etc. but not date or numeric attributes such as `createdDate` or `versionNumber`, for example
 - `filterQuery` (optional)
   - an additional (attribute-based) query to narrow down the results
   - uses the [free-text search query language](free-text-search-query-language.md)